adoptium/api.adoptium.net/docs/api-planning.md

 TODO

 # Decisions
+## Should we offer bulk data dumps that can be downloaded and sifted through locally
 ## Should GraphQl be a first class citizen?
 ## Where should the API be hosted
 ## What will be our update cycle model
+- Consider an event based update model

 # Terms
 - Asset: An archive/binary